rowanho/sarcasm_detection/README.md

     "the fascinating case for eating lab-grown meat"

+Which is labeled either 0 for non-sarcastic, or 1 for sarcastic.

-Firstly, I used nltk to remove the stopwords - common words such as "a, the, it":
+Firstly, I used nltk to remove the stopwords - common words such as "a", "the", "it":

     "fascinating case eating lab-grown meat"